Elevator Pitch

 LOGLINE:

-After the death of their father, Joan returns to the Land to settle with her siblings over fracking developments forcing them to confront the power rooted in Skull Rock.
+Following the death of her father, Joan returns to their land to settle with her siblings over fracking developments; but when her sister is mysteriously found dead, they are forced to confront the power rooted in Skull Rock.

-Skull Rock is a story of a woman who lives a seemingly successful detached life, that is suddenly thrust back to the wilderness and her dysfunctional sibling dynamics.
-It forces her to reexamine what is essential in relationships to others and the earth itself.
-A journey to overcome selfish motivations, it explores love, grief, beliefs, and sacrifice; rendering her and everyone involved transformed.
+It’s a story of an elite detached woman thrust back to the wilderness and her dysfunctional sibling dynamics.
+Skull Rock is a searing look at how humans and the land interact.
+A journey to overcome selfish motivations, with themes of love, grief, and sacrifice- rendering her and the land transformed.

 PLOT:

-That night, Keva, the free-spirited younger sister, casts doubt on the fracking, pushing to stop operations.
-Peter, the long-time family friend and property caretaker as a teen, secretly involved with Keva, remains neutral despite his claim to the earnings.
+Joan returns to the Land to negotiate the terms of a pending fracking contract and meet with her estranged siblings.
+Keva, the free-spirited younger sister, casts doubt on the fracking operations.
+Peter, the long-time family friend, and land caretaker, remains neutral despite his claim to the earnings.
 Sam, the vulnerable older brother, is more interested in the locals’ superstitious stories about their place.
-Joan, determined that there is foul play involved, suggests they hire someone to investigate.
-By early morning Keva is found submerged in the river, her body tangled into the roots of a towering sycamore – she cannot be revived.
+And Joan, determined and aloof, suggests they hire someone to investigate.
+That night tensions mount and by early morning Keva is found submerged in the river- she cannot be revived.

-Heartbroken, Joan vows to remain until the culprit is unearthed, single-mindedly searching for someone to blame.
-Peter runs from his grief and hides away from the Land, abandoning his responsibilities to the family.
-Sam pushes deeper into the legend of Skull Rock, spiraling into alcoholism and conspiracy theories.
-Descending into Winter, the presence of a dark unbalance emanates from the hidden valley of Skull Rock, as it slowly takes its toll on them all.
+Heartbroken, Joan vows to remain until the culprit is unearthed, desperately trying to manage everything on her own.
+Peter runs from his grief and hides away from the Land, abandoning his family ties.
+Sam pushes deeper into the legend of Skull Rock, spiraling into alcoholism and conspiracies.
+Descending into Winter, seclusion and grief takes its toll while the land begins to pulse, emanating from Skull Rock, manipulating the weather and time to unbalance the family - exposing rot at their cores.

 PRODUCTION: